nextcloud/documentation/admin_manual/configuration/configuration_apps.rst

 ~~~~~~~~~~~~~~~~~~~~~
 If you want to allow the installation of apps from the apps store you have to
 set **appstoreenabled** parameter, but this can only be done if at least one
-of the configured apps directories is writeable.
+of the configured apps directories is writable.

 The **appstoreurl** is used to set the http path to the ownCloud apps store.
 The appstore server has to use :abbr:`OCS (Open Collaboration Services)`.